Self-Care: 7 Ways To Take Care Of Yourself

 “There are days I drop words of comfort on myself like falling leaves and remember that it is enough to be taken care of by myself.”

 We lead hectic lives.
 We’re always busy working, doing household chores or managing relationships.
 But, finding time to step out and take care of yourself is very important, every now and then, to minimise burnouts, exhaustion, avoid mental fogs and be fully present.

 So, what does taking care of self means?

 Self-care could be those activities that we ought to do on a daily basis in order to take care of our physical, emotional and mental health.
 It’s not a selfish thing to do either.
 Although it might look like a simple concept to look at in theory more often, it is simply overlooked due to the constant challenges that life keeps throwing at us.
-A good self-care not just helps in improving our moods and reducing anxiety and stress; it is also a key to develop and maintain a cordial relationship with oneself and others.
+Good self-care not just helps in improving our moods and reducing anxiety and stress; it is also a key to develop and maintain a cordial relationship with oneself and others.

 In a few words, self-care is the key to living a balanced life.

 Although self-care means different to different people, there can be a basic checklist that can be followed by all of us:

 Maintaining healthy sleep hygiene routines, following a skincare routine, taking time out to exercise daily, if not, going for brisk walking for at least 20 minutes a day, balanced and nutritious diet could be some of the key activities that can be included in our daily routine in order to be taking care of ourselves.

 Alongside, having a hold onto our physical health, it is important to prioritise regular physical and mental health check-ups to ensure a good balance.
 Why wait for a medical, health or psychological emergency to occur to visit a professional in the first place?